Schrubbls/Desolate-Survivor/README.md

 ***DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.
 The load order is exactly as intended out of the box and you do not need to change it.***

 ## Stock Game
-WoD utilises the stock game feature offered by Wabbajack, meaning that Wabbajack will make a local copy of your Fallout 4 game files during the installation process.
+Desolate Survivor utilises the stock game feature offered by Wabbajack, meaning that Wabbajack will make a local copy of your Fallout 4 game files during the installation process.
 This means that your Steam installation of Fallout 4 is completely untouched, even by files that go in the game folder such as ENB files.

 Enjoy suffering a little xoxo Schrubbls